uhop/node-re2/README.md

 [Regular Expression Matching in the Wild](http://swtch.com/~rsc/regexp/regexp3.html).
 More resources can be found at his [Implementing Regular Expressions](http://swtch.com/~rsc/regexp/) page.

-RE2's regular expression language is almost a superset of what is provided by `RegExp` (see [Syntax](https://github.com/google/re2/wiki/Syntax)), but it lacks one feature: backreferences.
+`RE2`'s regular expression language is almost a superset of what is provided by `RegExp` (see [Syntax](https://github.com/google/re2/wiki/Syntax)), but it lacks two features: backreferences and lookahead assertions.
 See below for more details.

 `RE2` object emulates standard `RegExp` making it a practical drop-in replacement in most cases.
 `RE2` is extended to provide `String`-based regular expression methods as well.
 To help converting